-I am a licensed psychologist in the state of Utah (#9517430-2501).
+I am a licensed psychologist in the states of Utah (#9517430-2501) and Colorado (#5484); I also hold a PSYPACT endorsement to conduct telehealth in approximately 30 other states .
+I offer in-person services for people in the Salt Lake City region and secure telehealth for people outside of this area.
 My PhD training as a counseling psychologist allows me to support a variety of life concerns.
 I believe that relationships are capable of healing.
 I aim to build strong alliances with clients in order to best meet client directed goals and foster sustained change.
 I adhere to evidence-based practices in psychology, and research evidence strongly supports the importance of building a strong therapeutic alliance (Duncan, Miller, Wampold, & Hubble, 2010).
 There is evidence that the therapeutic relationship formed between a client and a therapist is more important than any specific technique in which a therapist might specialize (Wampold, 2015).
 Clients can expect their experiences of me to be authentic.
 The following evidence-based principles guide my work with clients:

 Develop a strong therapeutic alliance with clients to foster a meaningful connection

 Understand the context of client's lives, including cultural considerations and social identities